TikTok's whipped lemonade is even better than it looks. Here's how to make it

 After huddling with my niece on a game plan, I scurried over to the bodega to pick up the necessary ingredients -- all of which are easily obtained.
 I'd seen some dumbed-down versions that use powdered lemonade in place of the fresh lemon and condensed milk but those didn't sound nearly as appealing.
 I also made my whipped cream from scratch because it's fairly simple and, honestly, there's just no comparin'.

 How did my whipped lemonade turn out?
-Honestly, it was fantastic and took just 15 minutes from start to finish (mostly whipping the cream and juicing lemons).
+Honestly, it was fantastic, akin to a lemony creamsicle and it took just 15 minutes from start to finish (mostly whipping the cream and juicing lemons).
 I don't love super sweet things but I do love me some sour, so I cut down on the sugar in my whipped cream and used about 25% less sweetened condensed milk than the recipe I found called for.
 It was still plenty sweet but not overbearing.
 I could -- and did -- finish the entire thing.

 I also didn't splash any vodka, Bourbon or tequila into this batch of whipped lemonade, but there's no telling what'll happen the next time my blender comes out.
 Fresh or frozen berries would also make a nice addition to this summer-friendly drink.